mpicbg-scicomp/Interactive-H-Watershed/README.md

 Simply clone the repository and load it in your IDE as a maven project to compile it

 ## To try the plugin:
 In imageJ add the SCF-MPI-CBG update site.
-Open the image to segment and then click the menu entry SCF>Interactive H_Watershed
+Open the image to segment and then click the menu entry SCF>Labeling>Interactive H_Watershed

 For more details information on the plugin usage and principlesgo to the [plugin wiki page](http://imagej.net/Interactive_Watershed)